bstewlipsey/StockAgenticAI/README.md

 # StockAgenticAI - Setup & Installation Guide

+## Project Status

+**As of May 2025, StockAgenticAI is fully refactored, integrated, and tested.**
+- All configuration is centralized in `config.py` (system/API) and `config_trading.py` (strategy/bot).
+- Core RAG (Retrieval-Augmented Generation) and inter-agent data structures are defined in `data_structures.py`.
+- NewsRetrieverBot is fully implemented and integrated, providing news context to the trading decision process.
+- All bots dynamically load their configuration from config files (no hardcoded strategy parameters).
+- All unit, integration, and regression tests pass.
+- Logging is ASCII-safe and all performance metrics are floats.
+- The system is ready for further refinement or deployment.

 ## Prerequisites
 - **Python 3.10** (recommended for compatibility)
 - **Windows users:** [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) (one-time install)